Preliminary phase of Lionel Desmond inquiry begins - Halifax | Globalnews.ca

 READ MORE: N.S. inquiry into Lionel Desmond murder-suicide to examine mental health, domestic violence services

+Earlier in the day, Zimmer talked about the role of fatality inquiries and how they differ from public inquiries.
+He also mentioned jurisdiction issues and the specific terms of reference that will guide the inquiry.

-Adam Rodgers, who represents Desmond’s estate and his family, has said the Nova Scotia Justice Department has already imposed unrealistic restrictions on legal fees and preparation time.
+Adam Rodgers, the lawyer who represents Desmond’s estate and Cassandra Desmond, has said the Nova Scotia Justice Department has imposed unrealistic restrictions on legal fees and preparation time.

+He is seeking an order from Zimmer to increase those limits.
+That motion will be dealt with on Thursday morning.

+The inquiry, which adjourned on Tuesday, is expected to begin hearing testimony in September.

 © 2019 The Canadian Press